 Overview

-| Experience | Details |
+| Experience | What to Expect |

 |---|---|

-| Masterclass in Smoking Salmon | Guided demonstration, hands‑on look into the kiln, tasting of freshly smoked fish.
-Book in advance, especially in summer. |
+| Masterclass in Smoking Salmon | A guided demonstration covering curing, kiln management, and the final smoke.
+Includes a hands-on look at the equipment and a tasting of freshly smoked fish. |

-| VIP Meet‑the‑Maker Tour | Private walk with owners Peter and Birgitta Curtin, includes the original kiln and a craft‑beer tasting at the Roadside Tavern. |
+| VIP Meet-the-Maker Tour | A private walk with owners Peter and Birgitta Curtin.
+Covers the original kiln, the smoke room, and finishes with a craft-beer tasting at the Roadside Tavern. |

-| Burren Brewery Craft‑Beer Tasting | Guided tasting of three flagship brews, with a brief tour of the brewery facilities. |
+| Burren Brewery Craft-Beer Tasting | A guided sampling of three flagship brews produced next door, with a brief overview of the brewing process and local ingredients. |

 Practical Information

-| Season | Days open | Hours |
+| Season | Days Open | Hours |

 |---|---|---|